Gobinda03/Plant_Disease_Detection/README.md

 ---

 ## 📄 License
-This project is intended for educational, research, and portfolio purposes. modify this correctl
+This project is intended for educational, research, and portfolio purposes.